nickfargo/state/README.md

 <a name="concepts--attributes--abstraction" href="#concepts--attributes--abstraction" />
 #### Abstraction

 Unlike some state models, **State** does not confine currency to “leaf” states; rather, all states are by default **concrete** and thus may be targeted by a transition — even those which bear substates.
-However, sometimes it is appropriate to author `abstract` states whose purpose is limited to serving as a common ancestor of descendant concrete states.
+However, it is still sometimes appropriate to author **abstract** states whose purpose is limited to serving as a common ancestor of descendant concrete states.

 * **abstract** — A state marked `abstract` cannot itself be current.
 Consequently a transition target that points to an abstract state will be redirected to one of its substates.